After moving from starter to reliever last year, Kendall Graveman steps up as leader in Mariners bullpen

 As the leader of the eight-man group, Graveman has been perhaps its most effective pitcher.
 Forced into a relief role last season because of a benign bone tumor in his neck, the longtime starting pitcher does not miss his days in that role.

 “Absolutely not,” he said.
 “It’s been fun.
 The adrenaline’s a lot different.
 It’s a different ballgame coming out of the bullpen and I really don’t (miss starting).
 Mentality-wise, I really think I fit down there.
 The game’s really slow for me out there even in those moments being able to slow the game down.
-I don’t know what it looks like you guys watching, but to me it feels slow.
+I don’t know what it looks like to you guys watching, but to me it feels slow.
 So I like it.
 I’m really not missing starting and having to wait to pitch again.
 I like being in ballgames more often.”

 In six appearances this season, he hasn’t allowed an earned run, pitching 7 2/3 innings and yielding one hit with two walks and eight strikeouts.
-While Servais has tried to stay away from labeling a pitcher as a closer, particularly after Rafael Montero blew a couple early saves, Graveman has become the most trusted reliever in the highest leverage situations.
+While Servais has tried to stay away from labeling a pitcher as a closer, particularly after Rafael Montero blew a couple early saves, Graveman has become the most trusted reliever in the highest-leverage situations.
 He has two saves and has shown the ability to succeed in pressure moments.
 It helps he has a nasty 98-mph sinker to rely upon while increasing the usage of a biting slider to go with a plus changeup.

 “He’s receptive to coaching and the some different things that we have thrown on him,” Servais said.
 “He is one of those guys that has a little experience.
 He’s not afraid to hold others accountable, which is valuable.
 I’ve often said that players listen to players more than they’ll ever listen to coaches or the manager.
 So when you’ve got a guy like that, who is just natural leader, he is going to step up and try to create that team within the team.”